memgraph/docs/docs/database-functionalities/import-data.md

 ```

 To access a given field, you can use the property lookup syntax.
 Let's assume
-that the CSV file's contents are as follows:
+that the CSV file contents are as follows:

 ```plaintext
 x|y|z